 A Skill has two distinct variable systems — two languages, two purposes:

-System Syntax Source When replaced Examples
+When replaced

-Workflow variables Single curly braces Generated by the main Agent at runtime When executing a step run_dir, batch_id
+Generated by the main Agent at runtime

 Don't mix them.
 Workflow variables are a spec convention — you write them in step docs and Prompts, the main Agent substitutes the real path during execution.
 Platform variables are a system feature — Claude Code itself does string substitution at load time.